Starignus/Python_Workshop_ICAH/README.md

 # Required preparations

-For this workshop, the participants are encouraged to use their computers to ensure the proper setup of tools required for an efficient workflow.
-The lessons assume no previous knowledge of the tools or skills, but working through the workshop requires to have a copy of the code on your computer.
-Please, make sure to install all the software needed before working through the lessons.
+For this workshop, participants are encouraged to use their computers to ensure the proper setup of tools required for an efficient workflow.
+The lessons assume no previous knowledge of the tools or skills, but working through the workshop requires having a copy of the code on your computer.
+Please make sure to install all the software needed before working through the lessons.

 ### Setting Up Python